514: No Such Thing As A Computer Tower

 He's going to start where he left off.

-He's been easing us all in gently, but he will gently start lowering
+He's been easing us all in gently, but he will gently start lowering those

-those lines.
+lines.
 The environment thing is just to lure us in, isn't it?
 And then he whips away our tops.

 He was the Merry Monarch, was he?
 Yeah.
 Merry Monarch.

-Yeah, yeah, that was his name.
-That was his name.
+Yeah.
+Yeah, that was his name.

-He was very libidinous, saucy, pro-theatre, just after the Cromwellian times.
+Just after the Cromwellian times.
 Exactly.

-Which anyone would have seen Merry after Cromwell.
+Which anyone would have seen Merry after Cromwell?

-And it was, you know, seeing an ankle was far more scandalous and titillating to a pervert than seeing...
+And then suddenly everyone thought, well, let's let's lower the corset a bit, let's get the boobs out, let's get and it was, you know, seeing an ankle was far more scandalous and titillating to a pervert than seeing

-You didn't have to be a pervert.
+you didn't have to be a pervert

-There you go.
-I mean, it was still very raunchy.
+I mean it was still very raunchy

-We should say it wasn't like people were going around the shop flashing a boob to get a free loaf of bread.
+we should say it wasn't like people were going around the shop flashing a boob to get a free loaf of bread.

-It was still, you know, there are paintings we have of people exposing breasts, but they were generally prostitutes or actresses
+It was still you know there are paintings we have of people exposing breasts but they were generally prostitutes or actresses

 who were meant to be